Ide, Exeter, Devon

 |Dimensions||100 × 80 × 10 cm|

-I had spotted a huge swathe of blackthorn blossom the day earlier and despite having only a small window of time I decided to return and capture it one evening in the falling light as I didn’t want to miss it while it was in full-bloom.
-Working at such speed is a risk and I find that I have to abandon as many pieces as I keep when they have been created in such a frenzy.
-Those that do make it however such as this piece can often turn out to contain such an amazing dynamic energy.
+I had spotted a huge swathe of blackthorn blossom the day earlier and despite having only a small window of time, I decided to return and challenge myself to capture it one evening in the falling light.
+(I didn’t want to miss it while it was in full-bloom.)
+Working at such speed is a risk and I find that I have to abandon as many pieces as I keep when they have been created with this energy.
+Those that do make it however (such as this piece) can often contain such amazing dynamic energy.